by Tara E. l Updated May 1, 2025

 Spotting the Symptoms

 Lupus can be sneaky, with signs that come and go.
+Lupus symptoms can be diverse and may mimic other conditions, making diagnosis challenging.
 Some things to watch for are:

 - Feeling tired all the time